telerik/blazor-docs/getting-started/repl.md

 * `Get Started` - links the [getting started article](https://telerik.com/blazor-ui/repl/getting-started) for the product

 * `Share` - allows you to share the snippet.
 The menu is divided in two sections:
-    *  `Share` - In the popup, you will find a generated public link with the snippet will that you can share as desired.
-The menu also provides several options for direct sharing in social medias.
+    *  `Share` - In the popup, you will find a generated public link with the snippet that you can share as desired.
+The menu also provides several options for direct sharing in social media.
     * `Embed` - generates a link which you can use to embed the snippet in blog posts and other websites.
 Based on your use case, you can choose whether to embed only the Editor, the Result View, the Error Console or all three.
-A preview of the embed will be loaded in the popup upon selecting the desired option.
+You will see a preview of the embed in the popup upon selecting the desired option.

 * `Feedback` - leads to the [public feedback portal for Telerik REPL for Blazor](https://feedback.telerik.com/repl) where you can share your enhancement requests and eventual bug reports.
 We use it to constantly monitor the community interest and demand and thus improve our products.